Foundational Concepts

 Understanding the application's tolerance for inconsistency vs. downtime is crucial when selecting a distributed database and configuring its consistency levels.

-Latency vs. Consistency
+Latency vs. Consistency (PACELC)

 The theorem states: If there is a Partition (P), how does the system trade off Availability (A) versus Consistency (C)?
 Else (E), when operating normally, how does the system trade off Latency (L) versus Consistency (C)?